 - The Show Must Go On, 9 November 2011 – A tribute band put together for a concert marking the 20th anniversary of Freddie’s death.
 Features Bear McCreary (composer of music for Outlander, Battlestar Galactica & The Walking Dead) on piano, and his brother Brendan on lead vocals.

-- The Stereophonics – Al Murray’s Happy Hour, 17 October 2008 – An abridged version performed with the comedian on his ITV1 chat show.
-You can also see a full live performance by the band, albeit with distorted audio given the volume, from The Showbox Theatre, Seattle on 21 September 2008.
+- The Stereophonics – Al Murray’s Happy Hour, Series 3, Episode 6 on 17 October 2008 – You can also see a full live performance by the band, albeit with distorted audio given the volume, from The Showbox Theatre, Seattle on 21 September 2008.

 - Sulle Wijaya – X Factor Indonesia 2015 – His performance at one of the judge’s houses on the TV show.

 - Talisman – Sweden Rock Festival 2001 – From their live album of the show.